Nontoxic cures for bruxism & TMJ pain

 Moderate exercise helps to reduce tension and pain and triggers the release of "feel-good" chemicals in the brain.

-A TMJ sufferer reported that she found cod liver oil (rich source of Vitamin A and D) in capsules the most helpful.
+A TMJ sufferer reported that she found cod liver oil (a rich source of Vitamin A and D) in capsules the most helpful.

 Happily (but somewhat surprisingly), a mere 2 1/2 minutes of oil pulling, a simple and easy-to-do hygienic health practice, has given immediate jaw pain relief to a long-time TMJ and fibromyalgia sufferer (see her report at Oil pulling under "Oil pulling and dental pain: sample testimonials").